arturo-lang/arturo/README.md

 The main compiler is implemented in Nim/C as a Bytecode interpreter / Stack-based VM and should run in most architectures.

-The main goals are: performance, energy-efficiency and portability.
+The main goals are: performance, energy-efficiency, and portability.
 (With that exact order)

 #### General schema